oskwazir/www.omerwazir.com/priv/posts/setting-visual-studio-version-for-npm.md

 title: How to set your version of Visual Studio for npm
 layout: post
 tags: ['npm','visual studio','post']
-lead: "Some npm packages look for a specific Visual Studio version.
+intro: "Some npm packages look for a specific Visual Studio version.
 If you don't have the expected version than the npm package will fail to install."
 date: 2014-03-27
 ---